clux/dotfiles/README.md

 Some stuff is still manually configured, but the remaining stuff is all setup in such a way that they can be done while the standard [installation scripts](https://github.com/clux/dotclux) are going.

 ### UX
+Mostly locked down by [modify-ui.sh](./modify-ui.sh), but should still do these:

-- look and feel of UI:
+- look and feel of UI
-  * mouse: pad on, no clicks on pad, two finger basic
 - remove unnecessary startup apps

+Could add whatever we find necessary to the script next time.

 ### Configure sublime